Abortion in Latin American: Four women’s voices | Malay Mail

 Here, four women tell AFP about their abortion experiences.

 Josefa is 46 and lives in Havana.
-Cuba was the region’s pioneer, legalizing abortion in the first eight weeks in 1965.
+Cuba was the region’s pioneer, legalising abortion in the first eight weeks in 1965.

 “I got pregnant at 23.
 I had my first child and supposedly I couldn’t have any more.
 When I fell pregnant again it was a surprise: I was studying and decided to abort.”